arring/MDO-RallyApps/README.md

 In the test folder at the root directory are the Gruntfile and jasmine template you should use for your projects.
 Copy/Paste them into your project if you want to just worry about writing your tests.

+### NOTES ABOUT DEVELOPING EXTERNALLY:

+There are a few reasons why you must develop some apps in rally using the copy/paste method.
+	1) rab run doesn't work when you have "../../<rest of path>" in your config.json file because it ignores the ../../ -- one way around this is to open App-Debug.html using the file:/// protocol in your browser, which uses the relative links correctly.
+	2) CORS, cookies, and iframes: we have no access to Rally's auth cookies when pointed at localhost, or using the file:/// protocol so we use JSONP for the "Posting" to Rally.
+		This doesn't work for updating Dependencies, Risks, or other Custom Fields that make the GET request URL too long for JSONP.
+(The POST data gets put in the URL since you cant make a JSONP GET with a request body.
+	3) Hangman Tokens: Rally's server needs to render the __PROJECT_OID__ and other hangman variables you have in your code

+Apps that must be developed within Rally include: all the SAFe Apps, Portfolio Hierarchy